 In the early 1870s, the Lorillard Company moved to 111 First Street and manufactured tobacco products and snuff.
 It took over a Greek Revival brick building constructed in 1866 for one of the nation's first conglomerates, the American Screw Company, which fronted Washington Street.
 It soon became part of the growing industrial complex in Jersey City.
 In 1868 Charles Siedler, late a Jersey City mayor (1876-1878), was a partner with the company.

-Rick James, in his historic preservation nominating report for Jersey City's "warehouse district," remarks that Siedler most likely led his partners to locate Lorillard in Jersey City.
+Rick James' Jersey City "warehouse district" historic preservation report notes that Siedler most likely led his partners to locate Lorillard in Jersey City.
 Here, the company could avail itself of several advantages: the Pennsylvania Railroad and Harsimus Yards for product distribution; a newly-arrived immigrant labor supply; nearby port location for the importing of spices to flavor various tobacco brands; and a municipal water supply system for safety measures.
-Fire prevention was of the utmost importance to Lorillard in safeguarding the firm's highly combustible products.
-Its manufacturing plants installed the latest automatic sprinkler system of the time and maintained a detail of firefighters (15-17).
+Fire prevention was tantamount to Lorillard in safeguarding the firm's highly combustible products.
+Its manufacturing plants installed the latest automatic sprinkler system and maintained a detail of firefighters (15-17).

 Among the company's 4,000 workers in 1884 were school-aged boys and girls.
 Since Jersey City lacked a free night school, in 1884, Lorillard began an evening school for its workers to comply with New Jersey's compulsory school law for those younger than sixteen.
 Located in the library of Booraem Hall on Newark Avenue, the school was not far from the factory.
-It offered adult employees a free library managed by Dr. Leonard S. Gordon, Lorillard's chief chemist and physician, who helped establish the Jersey City Free Public Library (James 17).
+It offered adult employees a free library managed by Dr. Leonard S. Gordon, Lorillard's chief chemist and a physician, who helped establish the Jersey City Free Public Library (James 17).
 Lorillard also offered sewing classes and a dispensary for its employees.